eclipse/imagen/docs/guide/acquisition/index.md

 the `getWritableTile` method.
 This method returns a `WritableRaster` that can be modified directly.
-Such changes become visible to readers according to the regular thread synchronization rules of the Java virtual machine; JAI makes no additional guarantees.
+Such changes become visible to readers according to the regular thread synchronization rules of the Java virtual machine; ImageN makes no additional guarantees.
 When a writer is finished modifying a tile, it should call the `releaseWritableTile` method.
 A shortcut is to call the `setData()` method, which copies a rectangular region from a supplied `Raster` directly into the `TiledImage`.

 A final way to modify the contents of a `TiledImage` is through calls to the `createGraphics()` method.
-This method returns a `GraphicsJAI` object that can be used to draw line art, text, and images in the usual AWT manner.
+This method returns a `GraphicsImageN` object that can be used to draw line art, text, and images in the usual AWT manner.